-The roles and responsibilities of the school's leadership, including the school board, superintendent and principal or career and technical center director shall conform to applicable provisions in 16 V.S.A. regarding authority and duties.
+The roles and responsibilities of the school's leadership, including the school board, superintendent and principal or career technical center director shall conform to applicable provisions in 16 V.S.A. regarding authority and duties.

-All school leaders must have sufficient time to carry out their responsibilities in order to focus on improving student learning and on fostering an anti-racist, culturally responsive, anti- discriminatory, and inclusive learning environment.
-To accomplish that, the superintendent or his or her designee must:
+All school leaders must have sufficient time to carry out their responsibilities to focus on improving student learning and on fostering an anti-racist, culturally responsive, anti- discriminatory, and inclusive learning environment.
+To accomplish that, the superintendent or their designee must:

-supervise a licensed principal who shall be responsible for the day-to-day leadership of the school;
+supervise licensed principals and CTE directors who shall be responsible for the day-to-day leadership of their school or center;

 create a school leadership team consisting of administrators and teachers (and students as appropriate) with compensation either in time or financial reimbursement or a combination of both for all teachers;